Copic Markers: How Many Colors Does Copic Make? (Beware!)

 Copic Wide comes in ZERO colors!
 Today’s Wides are do-it-yourself markers.

-If you spot any colored wides in a store, it’s is an old marker which has been sitting around on the shelf for a long time.
+If you spot colored wides in a store, it’s been sitting around on the shelf for a long time.
 It may be expired.

 If you want a Copic Wide now, you must buy the empty marker (called a “blank”) and fill it yourself with a Copic Ink Refill bottle.